ChilledWanker/IMDB-Project/README.md

 # IMDB-Project
-Data collected and performed Exploratory Data Analysis on IMDB Movies.
+This project involves scraping and conducting in-depth analysis on IMDB top 1000 movies using requests, beautiful soup.
+Visualizing the data in a meaningful manner, understanding the trends and viewer preferences.